ebkeefe5/TwoPlayerHexagon/README.md

 # Hexagon
 This is the front end code for a two player version of the <a href="https://en.wikipedia.org/wiki/Hex_(board_game)"> hexagon </a> board game.
-The game is available to play at https://ebkeefe5.github.io/Hexagon/.
-One player creates a game, which generates a join code.
-The second player can then use that join code to join the game.
-It's also possible to play yourself on two tabs, by creating a game and then joining in a seperate tab.
+Requires the following set up to work:
+* set up a github pages for this front end code
+* follow the instructions on the README on HexagonServer to setup the backend server
+* update the address that script.js is pointing to to point to the server
+* set up a github pages site

 Run locally with npx live-server